-Shared Services work processes, like Accounts Payable (P2P) have hundreds of detail work steps and many required policy differences depending on the type of supplier, negotiated terms, industry standards and legal or regulatory requirements.
-As companies work to implement the most efficient processes possible, understanding the details for how other peer companies handle similar situations can be very valuable.
+Shared Services work processes, like Accounts Payable (P2P) have hundreds of detailed work steps and many required policy differences depending on the type of supplier, negotiated terms, industry standards, and legal or regulatory requirements.
+As companies work to implement the most efficient processes possible, understanding the details of how other peer companies handle similar situations can be very valuable.

 iPollingTM Results Review

-Here are some of the comments from responding companies that provides additional insight to the approaches member companies take to these types of transactions:
+Here are some of the comments from responding companies that provide additional insight into the approaches member companies take to these types of transactions:

 - Business-critical suppliers (Utilities/Rents) are paid as soon as possible after the required internal approvals have been completed.
 Most of the suppliers with immediate terms do not require Purchase Orders.
 For suppliers that utilize Purchase Orders, default payment terms are Net 30 unless otherwise negotiated in the agreement/contract and the negotiated terms are set by the Buyers when issuing the Purchase Orders.

 - For most of our businesses, we do daily payment runs.
-Very rare to approve any out of cycle requests when you’ve got daily payment runs!
+Very rare to approve out-of-cycle requests when you’ve got daily payment runs!

-- There should be no vendors with N000 terms unless business critical.
-Business critical (for example, utilities and taxes) are paid in the next payment run after received.
-Currently there is no approval on N000 terms so there are vendors set up with these terms that shouldn’t be.
-Invoices are physically impossible to go thru the AP process immediately especially if the 3WM requirements aren’t complete or other PO related issues.
+- There should be no vendors with N000 terms unless business-critical.
+Business-critical (for example, utilities and taxes) are paid in the next payment run after being received.
+Currently, there is no approval on N000 terms so there are vendors set up with these terms that shouldn’t be.
+Invoices are physically impossible to go thru the AP process immediately especially if the 3WM requirements aren’t complete or other PO-related issues.
 We don’t pay vendors daily, so vendors with N000 terms may be paid after they have been designated as “due”.